Polyconseil/bizdatim/README.txt

     (or beginning) or the week.
 Weekends do not have to be consecutive days.

 Holiday
-    Like weekend holiday is a non-business day.
-Unlike weekend holiday does not have weekly regularity.
+    Like weekend, holiday is a non-business day.
+Unlike weekend, holiday does not have weekly regularity.
 It is just a date.
-Holiday can coincide with holiday.
-The onus of correct holiday definition is on the user.
+Holiday can coincide with weekend.

 Policy
     Is a (possibly empty) collection of holidays and holidays.
 All calculations